TOMF141/helmcharts/charts/sonarr/README.md

    * Used when `cloudnativepg.enabled=false`
    * If `secretConfig.existingSecretName` is set, that secret will be used
    * Otherwise, a new secret named `<release-name>-sonarr-config` will be created using values from `appConfig` and `secretConfig`
-   * **Important:** The default `secretConfig.apiKey` is empty and will be auto-generated if not provided.
-You should set a secure value when installing the chart
+   * **Important:** The `secretConfig.apiKey` is required and must be provided either directly in values or via `secretConfig.apiKeySecretRef`.
+The chart will fail to deploy if no API key is provided

 3. **Additional Configuration**
    * Enable with `additionalConfig.enabled=true`